 This degree offers the best of both worlds.
 While not a qualifying psychology degree, it opens doors for further study and a career in a wide range of sectors.
 It will equip you with an understanding of social themes, as well as practical and transferable skills that are applicable within any sphere of your work life.
 If you’re interested in becoming a qualified psychologist, you’ll be able to complete a conversion degree after graduation.

-You’ll have the opportunity to undertake a work placement in your third year, giving you the chance to gain valuable, hands-on experience.
-You’ll also complete a psychology and sociology dissertation on a topic of your choosing.
+You’ll have the opportunity to undertake a work placement in your third year, giving you the chance to gain valuable hands-on experience.
+In the past, our students have completed relevant placements in public and third sector organisations such as the NHS, Notting Hill Genesis and St Mungo’s.

 You'll be assessed through essays, critical reviews, multiple choice tests, examinations, experimental reports and presentations.
+You’ll also complete a psychology and sociology dissertation on a topic of your choice.

 In addition to the University's standard entry requirements, you should have: